acconeer/acconeer-python-exploration/docs/handbook/a121/interpreting_radar_data.rst

 :math:`\lambda_\text{RF}/2 \approx 2.5 \text{mm}`,
 so the 210° corresponds to ~ 1.5 mm.

-As evident from the example above, even the smallest movements change the phase and thus moves the signal in the complex plane.
+As evident from the example above, even the smallest movements change the phase and thus move the signal in the complex plane.
 This is utilized in for example the *presence detector*, which can detect the presence of humans and animals from their breathing motion.
 It can also be used to detect a change in signal very close to the sensor, creating a "virtual button".